-Taking a vacation away from work and home is an important way to help you relax, reduce stress and refocus your mind while making life-long memories with friends and family.
+Taking a vacation away from work and home is an important way to help you relax, reduce stress, and refocus your mind while making life-long memories with friends and family.
 But for many, the thought of having to actually plan a vacation creates a mountain of stress.
-Deciding where to go, what to do and how to pay for it can stop the planning process in its tracks.
+Deciding where to go, what to do, and how to pay for it can stop the planning process in its tracks.
 Following these seven easy tips will help you plan a vacation that leaves you relaxed and stress-free until well after you return home.

 Determine Your Destination

 If you already know where you want to go on your next vacation, congratulations!
 That is half of the battle.
 If you’re still undecided, it’s time to start narrowing down your choices.
-Start by thinking what type of vacation you are looking for: a long weekend or a week away; lazy days by the beach or intense hikes in the mountains; amusement parks or national parks; travel by car or travel by plane, etc. Then start researching locations that fit your ideal vacation by using websites such as TripAdvisor, asking friends and family for recommendations or working with a travel agent.
+Start by thinking about what type of vacation you are looking for: a long weekend or a week away; lazy days by the beach or intense hikes in the mountains; amusement parks or national parks; travel by car or travel by plane, etc. Then start researching locations that fit your ideal vacation by using websites such as TripAdvisor, asking friends and family for recommendations or working with a travel agent.

 Set Your Budget